-“Poetics” used to mean simply “literature.”
+“Poetics” used to mean “literature.”
 It was the name used by Aristotle for his book about the history and basic working principles of literature.

-Christina Somerville wrote our Poetics because a great deal has been added to world literature since Aristotle’s time, but we couldn’t find any one text that combined good explanations of literary principles and techniques (plot, characters, imagery, themes, etc.) with a history of the important literary movements (like Romanticism or Modernism), and a good thorough list of literary terms with definitions and examples.
+Christina Somerville wrote our Poetics because a great deal has been added to world literature since Aristotle’s time, but we couldn’t find any one text that combined good explanations of literary principles and techniques (plot, characters, imagery, themes, etc.) with a history of the critical literary movements (like Romanticism or Modernism), and a good thorough list of literary terms with definitions and examples.
 All of these are what we tried to put into our Poetics.

 - World Literature I

 - British Literature I

 - American Literature

 Because we care about the worldviews behind literary movements, we also got permission to include James W. Sire’s descriptions of the basic historical worldviews (from his book, The Universe Next Door).
 So, Poetics describes and explains literature-shaping worldviews like Buddhism and Hinduism, Deism, Naturalism (Atheism), Existentialism, etc.